dmbarbour/glas/docs/GlasCLI.md

         glas --version
         glas --help

-Other operations may be introduced with the '--' prefix, but it's a better fit for my vision of Glas systems if most operations are user-defined.
 User-defined operations are supported via lightweight syntactic sugar:

         glas opname a b c
             # implicitly rewrites to
         glas --run glas-cli-opname.main -- a b c

-User-defined operations can feasibly support pretty-printers, REPLs, linters, language-server support for IDE integration, and much more.
-But it is sufficient to use '--extract' to support basic compilation via the glas modle system.
+The vision for glas systems is that most operations will be user-defined.
+Logic for features such as REPLs or pretty-printing should be represented in the module system instead of adding many built-in operations.

 ## Bootstrap